GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 Place the sockets on the bottom side of the PCB in the marked spots.\
 **IMAGE**

-You can keep them in place by using masking tape.
+You can keep them in place by using masking tape.\
 **IMAGE**

 Than you can flip the board to solder in the sockets from the top.
 Than flip it again and insert the pins in the sockets.

 > **Note**
 > Use a plier to insert them.
 Don't apply to much force, you'll will feel if they're snap in.
-After snapped in you can carefully apply some pressure from above using a flat object, to make sure they're fully seated.
+After snapped in you can carefully apply some pressure from above, using a flat object, to make sure they're fully seated.

 **IMAGE**

+Now place your microcontroller on the pins (components facing the PCB) and solder it to the pins.\
+**IMAGE**

 ## LEDS (optional)

+While the bottom of the PCB is facing you insert the LEDs

 ## DIODES